christofs/paige/README.md

 ![8.2](ch8/fig_8-2_box+scatter.svg)

 Here, the considerable range of the novel lengths and the overlap of typical values between each decade becomes clearly visible.
 That is not to say there isn't a real trend, but it adds considerable nuance to the lineplot.
+In fact, when testing for a statistical difference of the means of the length distribution for the 1770s vs. that for the 1820s, the Kolmogorov-Smirnov-test indicates a p-value of 0.012, confirming that there is indeed a significant increase of novels lengths in words over the period.

 ### Figure 8.3